ihuerta09/ihuerta09/README.md

 ## Hi there 👋

+Irving Huerta
+University of Maryland Global Campus, 2025
+Computer Science

+I design and build interactive apps and webpages using Python, Java, and some C++.
+I focus on object-oriented design and problem solving.
+I enjoy maintaining reliable, scalable software for optimal performance.
 <!--
 **ihuerta09/ihuerta09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.